leandronsp/ragnar/README.md

 	inputs: [[0, 1, 0], [0, 0, 1], [0, 0, 0]]
 	targets: [[1, 0, 0]]

+### Stack
+This app was tested using Elixir 1.5+ and Postgres 9.x.
+There are apparent issues with Ecto when tried to upgrade to Postgres 10.

+### Docker usage
+This app uses docker for containerization:

+	# builds the web app and db container
+	docker-compose build

+	# starts up all containers and listent to http://localhost:4000
+	docker-compose up

+	# running commands inside web container (populate database)
+	docker exec -it ragnar_web_1 bash
+	=> iex -S mix
+	=> Ragnar.BovespaFetcher.fetch_many!

+	# stop everything
+	docker-compose down

+By default the database will write data to the local machine at `$(pwd)/.pgdata`.

 ### License
 Ragnar is released under the [MIT License](https://opensource.org/licenses/MIT)